Post updated: 8/6/2021

 Note: You can add more CCP than my recipes call for to any mix, but too much CCP will make the finish, once dry, hard to distress.
 It will be a little too durable.

-- I wiped a thin coat over the entire painted surface.
+- Wipe a thin coat over the entire painted surface.

-- I immediately added a thin layer of Annie Sloan’s Dark Wax over that.
+- Then immediately add a thin layer of Annie Sloan’s Dark Wax over that.
 Putting the dark wax over clear allows you to easily push the dark wax where you want it.
 The same goes for white or liming wax.
 I used that and more clear wax to lessen the areas that got too dark.

-- Once I had the wax where I wanted, I buffed it with a soft cloth to bring out the shine.
+- Once the wax is applied, buff with a soft cloth to bring out the shine.

-- I apply a very thin coats of wax with the looped side of the towel.
+- Apply a very thin coat of wax to the painted surface with the looped side of the towel.
 This helps get the wax into tiny grooves and crevices.
-I use the smooth side of the towel to start buffing the wax and then the t-shirt to bring up the shine.
+Use the smooth side of the towel to start buffing the wax and then the t-shirt to bring up the shine.

-- Buffing takes some muscle, so keep rubbing the surface with your t-shirt or towel in a fast circular motion.
+- Buffing wax over chalk paint takes some muscle, so keep rubbing the surface with your t-shirt or towel in a sweeping circular motion.
 You can add another thin coat of wax to build up protection once first coat is buffed well.

 - You will be rewarded with a great patina and durable finish for your efforts.

-To get the wax into grooves and crevices I use a stiff, thin tipped artist’s brush.
+- To get the wax into grooves and crevices, use a stiff, thin tipped artist’s brush.

-You can buy Calcium Carbonate Powder at the health food store, Amazon, and at beer making supply stores.
-It is inexpensive and one 12 oz. bottle will make around 2 quarts of paint or more.
+You can buy calcium carbonate powder at the health food store, Amazon, and at beer making supply stores.
+It is inexpensive and one 12 ounce bottle will make around 2 quarts of paint or more.